sc-ventures/cloudbreak-documentation/docs/images.md

 ## Custom Images

 By default, Cloudbreak launches clusters from an image that includes default configuration and default tooling for provisioning.
-These are considered the Standard default images and these images.
+These are considered the Standard default images.

 In some cases, these default images might not fit the requirements of users: for example when they need custom OS hardening, libraries, tooling, and so on.
 In such cases, the user would like to start their clusters from their own custom image.